fsfw-dresden/homepage-2.0-content/2018/funding-foss-en.md

 - *A critical mass is needed.*
     - That could be generated by sufficient marketing.
 The budget could come from crowdfunding or public funding.
 - *Commercialization harms the FOSS development.*
-    - Even now there are already cash flows to the FOSS-community (e.&#x202F;g.
+    - Already now there are considerable cash flows to the FOSS-community (e.&#x202F;g.
 Google summer of code, bounties, donations, ...).
 The proposed idea is about creating jobs in FOSS projects.
 - *Registration and payment process are too time-consuming.*
     - That heavily depends on the implementation.
 Additionally, enthusiastic FOSS users might also accept some extra effort.
 - *The concept relies too much on trust and voluntariness -> risk of low acceptance.*
     - FOSS already lives for the most part on a voluntary basis.
 Many users would like to give something back, but they do not know where and how.
 In addition, voluntariness in other areas also works (e.&#x202F;g.
 [Atmosfair](https://www.atmosfair.de/de/)).
 Furthermore, each project is free to incorporate "subtle reminder mechanisms" into donation opportunities that are silent when a current certificate is found.
 If that bothers a user, they can patch the mechanism or use an alternative product.
 Both are established FOSS procedures.
 - *Positive feedback loops (see below) could lead to a crowding-out effect of smaller projects and thus reduce the diversity of active projects.*
     - Antithesis: Since in contrast to the stock market "hostile project takeovers" of FOSS projects are not possible, it is more likely that the number of active projects might increase because the economic success of individual projects could motivate potential competitors.

-- *It is unclear how to deal with projects that already have other funding resource sources (Mozilla, Linux kernel, ...)
+- *It is unclear how to deal with projects that already have other funding resource sources (Mozilla, Linux kernel, ...)*
     - Users might decide by themselves on the basis of the above-mentioned reports.
 - *The central role of the FFI could, in the long term, lead to an unwanted dependence of certain projects on the FFI.*
-- *Durch die Zentrale Rolle der FFI könnte es langfristig eine unerwünschte Abhängigkeit bestimmter Projekte von der FFI geben.*
     - Every FOSS-project, of course, can raise (additional) money on its own.
 Furthermore, people who think the FFI is too big (concentration of power) can fork it (thanks AGPL etc.).
 Last but not least, it should be clear that transparency and data frugality and central in the implementation of the FFI.
 It's not about collecting data and using it for its own benefit, but offering a way to foster and promote FOSS projects.

 #### Potential positive effects